Transformations Clinical Psychology

 Skill Development

-Therapists teach coping skills like breathing exercises, grounding techniques, and mindfulness practices, empowering individuals to manage symptoms during high-stress situations effectively.
+You’ll learn coping skills such as breathing exercises, grounding techniques and mindfulness practices to manage high-stress situations effectively.

 Gradual Exposure

-Exposure therapy reduces fear by safely confronting anxiety-inducing situations in controlled steps, building confidence and reducing avoidance behaviours over time.
+Exposure therapy reduces fear by safely confronting anxiety-inducing situations in structured steps, building confidence and reducing avoidance behaviours over time.

 Emotional Support